 On 4 November 2014, the Board of Directors of ALSTOM approved the signing of an agreement with General Electric to sell Alstom's Energy businesses, namely Power (electricity generation) and Grid, as well as shared and central services of Alstom.
-This transaction was accompanied by the reinvestment of part of the sale proceeds in three joint-ventures to be created with General Electric in the nuclear the company GEAST (20% minus one share), grid the company GE Grid Alliance BV (50% minus one share) and renewables activities the company GE Renewable Holdings BV (50% minus one share).
+This transaction was accompanied by the reinvestment of part of the sale proceeds in three joint-ventures to be created with General Electric in the nuclear the company GEAST (20% minus one share), grid the company GE Grid Alliance BV (50% minus one share).
 Alstom has acquired General Electric's Signalling business and has concluded a global alliance in the rail sector.